 With the extraordinary production of the Broadway Musical “Little Women,” by Santa Catalina Theatre Arts, it’s worth noting the deeply spiritual way in which Louisa May Alcott reached out to “the hearts of her readers.”

-Author Susan Bailey provides a wonderful insight into the life and work of Alcott; and here is Bailey’s blog “Louisa May Alcott is My Passion.”
-Please listen to the podcast and brief talk by Susan Bailey; so worth a listen, and complements today’s homily.
+Author Susan Bailey provides a fascinating insight into the life and work of Alcott, and here is Bailey’s blog, “Louisa May Alcott is My Passion.”
+Please listen to the podcast and brief talk by Susan Bailey, so worth a look, and complements today’s homily.